About Us and Club Events

 Maintenance, Repairs and Improvements

 The Club tries hard to improve the facilities on and around the tennis courts, to keep members subscriptions to a minimum.
-The co-ordinator, Huw Williams, will be pleased – in fact overjoyed – to hear from members willing to assist with any of the maintenance and improvement work.
+The co-ordinator, Ian Barton, will be pleased – in fact overjoyed – to hear from members willing to assist with any of the maintenance and improvement work.
 All members can help to prolong the life of the synthetic grass courts by sweeping away any stones, twigs etc before they play.

 Parking